-Principle 1 - FINDING - Consistent Redevelop and revitalize regional centers and areas of mixed-land uses with existing or planned physical infrastructure.
+STATE PLAN GROWTH PRINCIPLES FINDING OF CONSISTENCY Principle 1 FINDING - Consistent Redevelop and revitalize regional centers and areas of mixed-land uses with existing or planned physical infrastructure.
 The Plan encourages growth in and near Stonington village centers where mixed land uses are already permitted and are encouraged.
-Stonington does not have a designated "regional center".
-Principle 2 - FINDING -Consistent Expand housing opportunities and design choices to accommodate a variety of household types and needs.
+Stonington does not have a designated "regional center."
+Principle 2 FINDING -Consistent Expand housing opportunities and design choices to accommodate a variety of household types and needs.
 The Plan recommends that Stonington seek to diversify its housing "portfolio" and address recognized housing needs - housing that is more affordable and housing for an aging population.
-Principle 3 - FINDING - Consistent Concentrate development around transportation nodes and along major transportation corridors to support the viability of transportation options and land reuse.
-The Plan continues with the overall zoning framework of more intensive development in the village centers where can be more readily served by transit and arterial roads.
-Principle 4 - FINDING - Consistent Conserve and restore the natural environment, cultural and historical resources, and traditional rural lands.
+Principle 3 FINDING - Consistent Concentrate development around transportation nodes and along major transportation corridors to support the viability of transportation options and land reuse.
+The Plan continues with the overall zoning framework of more intensive development in the village centers where development can be more readily served by transit and arterial roads.
+Principle 4 FINDING - Consistent Conserve and restore the natural environment, cultural and historical resources and traditional rural lands.
 The Plan identifies the importance of protecting important community resources such as the natural environment, open spaces, and historical resources.
-Principle 5 - FINDING - Consistent Protect environmental assets critical to public health and safety.
+Principle 5 FINDING - Consistent Protect environmental assets critical to public health and safety.
 The Plan contains recommendations to protect environmental assets critical to public health and safety.
 In particular, the Plan stresses the importance of protecting water quality and public water supply watershed lands.
-Principle 6 - FINDING - Consistent Integrate planning across all levels of government to address issues on a local, regional, and statewide basis.
+Principle 6 FINDING - Consistent Integrate planning across all levels of government to address issues on a local, regional, and statewide basis.
 The Plan is part of the process of integrating planning with other levels of government and with other agencies.
-The Plan will be used to coordinate efforts with: adjacent communities, regional organizations, and state agencies.
+The Plan will be used to coordinate efforts with: • adjacent communities • regional organizations • state agencies

-Regional Plan Of Conservation and Development
+Regional Plan of Conservation and Development

-In addition, this Plan was compared with the 2007 Regional Plan of Conservation and Development prepared by the Southeastern Connecticut Council of Governments and found to be generally consistent with that Plan.
+This Plan was also compared with the 2007 Regional Plan of Conservation and Development prepared by the Southeastern Connecticut Council of Governments and found to be generally consistent with that Plan.